Accident Forgiveness Insurance: How It Works & Is It Worth the Cost?

 • Drivers shopping for the absolute lowest base premium who can accept the risk of a future surcharge.

-States Where Accident Forgiveness Is NOT Available
+States Where Accident Forgiveness Has Restrictions

-Always confirm with your insurer whether this coverage is available in your state before assuming you're protected.
+Connecticut also has state-specific restrictions — GEICO explicitly excludes both California and Connecticut from its Claim Forgiveness program.
+Some sources also flag Massachusetts as having nuanced restrictions, so always confirm with your insurer whether this coverage is available in your state before assuming you're protected.

 Pincher's Pro Tip